AlaskaAirlines/auro-backtotop/.github/ISSUE_TEMPLATE/symbol-design-story.md

 ---
 name: Symbolize Design Story
 about: Crate a new user story to address the symbol creation process
-title: 'auro-backtotop; design [feature] symbolize'
+title: 'auro-back-to-top; design [feature] symbolize'
 labels: 'Status: Backlogged'
 ---